kmlhtpgl/devops/projects/502-microservices-ci-cd-pipeline-with-database/README.md

   kubectl get pods --namespace cert-manager -o wide
   ```

-* Create `ClusterIssuer` with name of `tls-cluster-issuer-prod.yml` for the production certificate through `Let's Encrypt ACME` with following content by importing YAML file on Ranhcer and save it under `k8s` folder. *Note that certificate will only be created after annotating and updating the `Ingress` resource.*
+* Create `ClusterIssuer` with name of `tls-cluster-issuer-prod.yml` for the production certificate through `Let's Encrypt ACME` (Automated Certificate Management Environment) with following content by importing YAML file on Ranhcer and save it under `k8s` folder. *Note that certificate will only be created after annotating and updating the `Ingress` resource.*

 ```yaml
 apiVersion: cert-manager.io/v1